Professional practice

 - Public international law

-- Advising on the scope of the police powers doctrine as an exception to the requirement of compensation for lawful expropriation.
+- Advised on the scope of the police powers doctrine as an exception to the requirement of compensation for lawful expropriation.

-- Advising on issues of state immunity in the context of freezing injunctions and third party debt
+- Advising on immunities issues in the context of freezing injunctions and third party debt .

 - Advising on sanctions-related issues, including the impact of Regulation 2022/328 and Regulation 2022/428 on loan agreements.